FMIA Week 9: ‘Lamar The Dude’ As Ravens Topple Pats, Shifting The NFL Landscape At Season’s Halfway Point

 n.
 Ryan Fitzpatrick with his usual Fitzmagic in the unlikely win for the Dolphins.
 Say what you want about The Itinerant One, but he still hangs in and throws a pretty football.

 o.
-Sentence I never through I’d write: There isn’t a better 1-2 receiving combination playing better right now than Mike Evans and Chris Godwin.
+Sentence I never thought I’d write: There isn’t a better 1-2 receiving combination playing better right now than Mike Evans and Chris Godwin.

 5. I think this is what I did not like about Week 9: